Follet’s Island, Texas.

 With San Luis Pass at one end and the mouth of the Brazos River at the other, Follets Island has all the ingredients for excellent Surf Fishing.
-With the exchange of water between the Gulf of Mexico and West Galveston Bay through the pass on one end and constant flow of nutrients and bait from the Brazos River on the other.
+With the exchange of water between the Gulf of Mexico and West Galveston Bay through the pass on one end and constant flow of nutrients and bait from the Brazos River on the other, Follet’s Island draws bait fish and predators in close to shore.
 You have the makings of a great fishery.
 Summertime speckled trout fishing can be lights out when the surf conditions are right.
 The abundance of bait and predators moving in and out of the pass and surfside jetties means no shortage of fishing opportunities.

 Travel and Accommodations.

 You reach Follet’s island via either the San Luis Pass toll bridge from Galveston Island, or by TX 332 from the Lake Jackson/Clute area to the community of Surfside Texas.
 Follets Island is much less developed than Galveston Island it’s neighbor to the north.
 There are some beach house/condo rentals, but with plenty of motels, Lake Jackson may be a better option.
 Of course, one could explore beach rentals on the west end of Galveston Island and experience surf fishing on both islands. 😉